-In setting Mr. Bhasin's base salary for 2019, the Committee and Board of Directors took into consideration the results of a competitive market pay study which was conducted by McLagan in the latter part of 2018 (the "2018 Pay Study").
-The results of the 2018 Pay Study showed that Mr. Bhasin's base salary and targeted incentive opportunities were within the competitive market range for his position, but near the lower bound of that range.
-Based on this information, his strong individual performance and our outstanding business results in 2018, the Committee and Board of Directors gave Mr. Bhasin an above standard merit increase of 3.6 percent.
-The Committee and Board of Directors had given Mr. Bhasin above standard merit increases of 10.4 percent for 2017 and 13.8 percent for 2018 based on the results of similar studies that McLagan had conducted for us which showed that his base salary and targeted incentives lagged the competitive range for his position.
+In setting Mr. Bhasin's base salary for 2020, the Committee and Board of Directors took into consideration the results of the 2019 Pay Study which was conducted in the latter part of 2019.
+The results of this study showed that Mr. Bhasin's base salary and targeted incentive opportunities were at the lower bound of the competitive market range for his position.
+Based on this information, his strong individual performance and our outstanding business results in 2019, the Committee and Board of Directors gave Mr. Bhasin an above standard merit increase of 9.0 percent.
+The Committee and Board of Directors had given Mr. Bhasin above standard merit increases of 13.8 percent for 2018 and 3.6 percent for 2019 based on the results of similar studies that McLagan had conducted for us which showed that his base salary and targeted incentives lagged the competitive range for his position.

-In setting the base salaries of our other named executive officers for 2019, the Committee took into consideration the results of the 2018 Pay Study, which showed that each of these executive's total direct compensation was below the median market composite compensation for his position.
-Three of the positions were within the competitive market range, while one position (our Head of Capital Markets) was just outside the competitive market range.
-Based on this information and Mr. Bhasin's subjective assessments of various other factors, he recommended, and the Committee approved, above standard merit increases of 4.5 percent for Mr. Pan and 3.5 percent for Mr. Madhavan and standard merit increases of 3.0 percent for Messrs.
-Lewis and Joiner.
+In setting the base salaries of our other named executive officers for 2020, the Committee took into consideration the results of the 2019 Pay Study, which showed that each of these executive's base salary and targeted incentive opportunities were at or below the lower bound of the competitive market median for his or her position.
+One of the positions (our Chief Administrative Officer) was at the lower bound of the competitive market range, while another position (our Chief Financial Officer) was below the competitive market range.
+Based on this information and Mr. Bhasin's subjective assessments of various other factors, he recommended, and the Committee approved, above standard merit increases of 10.0 percent for Mr. Lewis and 4.0 percent for Ms. Chapman and standard merit increases of 2.0 percent for Messrs.
+Madhavan and Pan.

-The base salaries of our named executive officers are presented in the Summary Compensation Table on page 108.
+The base salaries of our named executive officers are presented in the Summary Compensation Table on page 113.

-Short-Term Incentive Compensation
+Incentive Compensation

-The 2019 EIP provides cash-based award opportunities to all of our executive officers by means of an annual award ("Annual Award").
-The Annual Award was based on the achievement of short-term performance goals for the period from January 1, 2019 through December 31, 2019 (the "2019 Performance Goals") and, for 50 percent of that award, the satisfaction of safety and soundness goals for the period from January 1, 2020 through December 31, 2022.
+The 2020 EIP provides cash-based award opportunities to all of our executive officers by means of an annual award ("Annual Award").
+The Annual Award was based on the achievement of short-term performance goals for the period from January 1, 2020 through December 31, 2020 (the "2020 Performance Goals") and, for 50 percent of that award, the satisfaction of safety and soundness goals for the period from January 1, 2021 through December 31, 2023.

-The 2019 Performance Goals that were used to calculate the Annual Award were established by the Board of Directors and fell into the following broad categories: (a) business activity and financial execution goals (which included, among other objectives, an earnings objective); (b) diversity and inclusion initiatives; (c) learning initiatives; (d) execution objectives; and (e) operational excellence, which was structured as one goal comprising 12 projects.
+The 2020 Performance Goals that were used to calculate the Annual Award were established by the Board of Directors and fell into the following broad categories: (a) business activity and financial execution goals; (b) technology modernization goals; (c) operational excellence, which was structured as one goal comprising 12 projects; (d) learning initiatives; and (e) diversity and inclusion initiatives.
 Within each category other than operational excellence, there were multiple goals and each goal (including the operational excellence goal) was assigned a specific percentage weight.
-For 2019 Performance Goals comprising 65.25 percent of the executives' 2019 Annual Award opportunity, each goal was assigned a threshold, target and stretch objective.
-For 2019 Performance Goals comprising 22.75 percent of the executives' 2019 Annual Award opportunity, each goal was assigned only a target and stretch objective.
-The remaining 12 percent of the executives' 2019 Annual Award opportunity was based upon performance goals for which achievement was assessed on a pass/fail basis.
+For 2020 Performance Goals comprising 52.5 percent of the executives' 2020 Annual Award opportunity, each goal was assigned a threshold, target and stretch objective.
+For 2020 Performance Goals comprising 10 percent of the executives' 2020 Annual Award opportunity, each goal was assigned only a target and stretch objective.
+The remaining 37.5 percent of the executives' 2020 Annual Award opportunity was based upon performance goals for which achievement was assessed on a pass/fail basis.